-Watch Kurt, Kyle Busch Trigger Massive Wreck In Final Laps At Talladega
+NESN

-Talladega often brings the usual twists, turns and calamities that are associated with restrictor plate racing — but this might take the cake.
+Talladega often brings the usual twists, turns and calamities that are associated with restrictor plate racing, but this might take the cake.

-“The Big One,” always lingers, waiting to rear its head as cars fly around the 2.66-miler at almost 200 mph in incredibly tight confines, and as Monday’s 1000Bulbs.com 500 neared the closing laps, it seemed almost inevitable that the pack was not going to be able get through the final laps cleanly.
+“The Big One” always lingers, waiting to rear its head as cars fly around the 2.66-miler at almost 200 mph in incredibly tight confines.
+And as Monday’s 1000Bulbs.com 500 neared the closing laps, it seemed almost inevitable the pack was not going to be able get through the final laps cleanly.

 Spolier: They didn’t.